JRRS1982/vending_machine/README.md

 and paid enought for it,
 so that there is valid exchange of goods for a fee.

-'''
-Given.. a buyer has entered enough for the product, When.. the product is available,
+> Given.. a buyer has entered enough for the product,
+>
+> When.. the product is available,
+>
-Then.. return the product to the buyer and remove it from the machines inventory.
+> Then.. return the product to the buyer and remove it from the machines inventory.

-'''
+COMPLETE:
 As a vending machine owner,
 I want my machine to hold a range of different goods, so that i can appeal to people of different tastes.

-'''
-Given.. i have added a number of different products to the inventory, When.. i print a list of the products in the machine, Then.. i see different items in the return.
+> Given.. i have added a number of different products to the inventory,
-'''
+>
+> When.. i print a list of the products in the machine,
+>
+> Then.. i see different items in the return.

 COMPLETE:
 As a vending machine owner,
 I want my machine to hold 1p, 2p, 5p, 10p, 20p, 50p, £1 and £2 coins,
 so that i can provide change to a range of different transactions.

-'''
 COMPLETE:
-Given.. i have added a number of different coins to the machine for it to hold, When.. i print out a list of the change in the machine Then.. i see a list of the various denomination and the number of those coins.
+> Given.. i have added a number of different coins to the machine for it to hold,
+>
+> When.. i print out a list of the change in the machine
+>
+> Then.. i see a list of the various denomination and the number of those coins.
 '''

-Nice to have:
+Above and beyond - for extension if completed.

 As a vending machine owner,
 I want my machine to return larger denomination coins before smaller coins, so that i dont run out of small coins quickly.

+> Given.. z (from an earlier AC - i.e. change due to buyer) is due to the buyer,
+>
+>When.. the machine decides which coins to return to the buyer in the change,
+>
+> Then.. the largest denominations are selected before smaller ones.
 '''
-Given.. z (from an earlier AC - i.e. change due to buyer) is due to the buyer, When.. the machine decides which coins to return to the buyer in the change, Then.. the largest denominations are selected before smaller ones.
-'''

-### Objects / attributes / methods
+## Objects

-Class: Vending machine
+### Class: Vending machine
-attributes:
+Attributes:
-> coin_hash(hash of two int: coin => number of coins)
+- coin_hash(hash of two int: coin => number of coins)
-> product_hash(hash of string and intiger: product_name => count)
+- product_hash(hash of string and intiger: product_name => count)
-> buyer_paid; an intiger that the buyer has added to the machine.
+- buyer_paid; an intiger that the buyer has added to the machine.

-methods:
+Methods:
-> restock_product(two arguments; product and count)
+- restock_product(two arguments; product and count)
-> add_product(three arguments; product, count and price)
+- add_product(three arguments; product, count and price)
-> restock_coins(two arguments; coin_value and number)
+- restock_coins(two arguments; coin_value and number)
-> print_stock; return a formatted list of the products and the count of each.
+- print_stock; return a formatted list of the products and the count of each.
-> print_coins; return a formatted list of the coins and the count of each.
+- print_coins; return a formatted list of the coins and the count of each.
-> buy(one argument that is a string of the product name) private methods:
+- buy(one argument that is a string of the product name) private methods:
-> reset_buyer_paid; helper type to return buyer paid to zero.
+- reset_buyer_paid; helper type to return buyer paid to zero.
-> calculate_exchange(two arguments; buyer paid attribute and product price attribute); will be returning a request for more money to the user or returning change the the user.
+- calculate_exchange(two arguments; buyer paid attribute and product price attribute); will be returning a request for more money to the user or returning change the the user.

-Class: Product
+### Class: Product

-attributes:
+Attributes:
-> name; a simple string for each product object.
+- name; a simple string for each product object.
-> price; a simple intiger for the value of each.
+- price; a simple intiger for the value of each.

-methods:
+Methods:
-> none
+- none

 ### Problem solving - workings